-When I write them all out like that it kind of blows my mind how much press I have done in the last year.
-I never searched for it but when opportunities to talk about the healing power of creativity came my way, I couldn't let them slip through my fingers.
 I'm incredibly humbled and full of gratitude when editors get in touch to see if I would like to share Made My Wardrobe with their readers and listeners.
 This project has meant the world to me and every time I write about why, it helps me understand it a little deeper.
 When I started this blog, it was really just a way to share what I had been making with my friends and family, so that they could see why I was spending such a crazy amount of time sewing in my studio.
 Realising that this project has also resonated with total strangers has made me feel incredibly supported and inspired to keep at it.
 So thank you for finding me here, when I needed you most.

 The last few months has also seen the launch of my workshops.
 Teaching them has filled my heart with joy.
 Before each workshops starts, I always have that nervous feeling you get before throwing a party, wondering if anyone will turn up.
 Then suddenly the whole studio is buzzing with new faces driving sewing machines like there is no tomorrow.
 To all of you who have joined me on these workshops, thank you for giving me the honour of sharing the thing I love most in the world with your heads, hearts and hands.
 I am planning to have lots more dates in the diary for September, so watch this space and give me a follow on Instagram if you would like to be the first to know.
 I would love to hear from you, what you would most like to learn to make.
 So far I have done lingerie, bomber jackets and corsets because they are three of my favourite processes, but I'm always keen to hear what you guys dream of sewing?
 I would also love to know where in the world you are because I'm planning a teaching tour in the winter, so if you let me know, I can come to you!